gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## Current Branch: 49-sort-players-and-game-players
+## Current Branch: 50-get-most-recent-game
-Sort the league players comparing their full name.

-Sort the game players first by place (e.g. 1st, 2nd, ..., 10th).
-Sort the others by full name.
+Change the behavior of getting the current game from finding open games (unfinalized) to getting the most recent game.